cloudmesh-community/book/chapters/msg/graphql.md

 ```

 Next create the file `cloudmeshRepository/schema.py` with following
 code.
-It just inherits the query defind in Repositories app.
+It just inherits the query defined in Repositories app.
 This way we
 are able to isolate schema to their apps.

 ```python